All You Want to Know About Gem Hunting

 • California State Gem Mine, California

 Whenever you plan to go gem hunting, make sure to check the legalities before you start the hunt at a location, apart from those that are specifically meant for the purpose and are open to the public.
-This is important to ensure that you would not end up being arrested for violating laws or trespassing.
-Unless you have permission, you can hunt for gems at any private or public property.
+This is important to ensure that you do not end up being arrested for violating laws or trespassing.
+Unless you have permission, you can hunt for gems on any private or public property.

 Join a Club!